caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 }
 ```

-Now, for the strong element, which is the main title, the "Vans" text, let’s make it twenty-five cqi.
-And, for the space underneath the title, let’s make it three cqi.
+Now, for the `strong` element, which is the main title, the "Vans" text, let’s make it twenty-five `cqi`.
+And, for the space underneath the title, let’s make it three `cqi`.

 ```css
 strong {